tsar-sec/.github/README.md

-## TSAR
+# TSAR

-Modern security solution for software developers.
+TSAR is the modern security solution for software developers.
+We strive to provide a simple, safe, and scalable solution for all of your software security needs.

 ---